NREL/BuildingMOTIF/book/tutorials/simple-create-and-validate.md

 - readers will be able to load `Libraries` into a BuildingMOTIF instance
 - readers will be able to create a Brick model by *evaluating* `Templates`
 - readers will be able to use *validation* to ensure that the resulting model is a valid Brick model
-- readers will be able to use BuildingMOTIF to discover which fault detection rules can run on the resulting Brick model

 The tutorial assumes that `BuildingMOTIF` has already been installed in the local environment.